felixge/open-source-contribution-guide/Readme.md

 ## Asking Questions

-Depending on the project, try the following channels, preferably in the mentioned order:
+Depending on the nature and urgency of your question, pick one of the following channels for it:

+* Search the web for it, you've done that already, right?
-1. Project Mailing List (if existing)
+* Project Mailing List (if existing)
-1. Project IRC Channel (if existing)
+* Project IRC Channel (if existing)
+* StackOverflow (I may not check there myself)
-1. GitHub Issues
+* GitHub Issues

 Do *not* email me directly, unless you want to inquiry about commercial support or have a very good reason.
 I do not have enough time to provide personal